QubesOS/qubes-doc/developers/coding-style.md

 -   Class, functions, variables, and arguments naming convention for **Windows OS** -- exceptionally to preserve Windows conventions please use the following:
     -   `ClassName`, `FunctionName`
-    -   `pszArgumentOne`, `hPipe` -- use hungerian notation for argument and variables
+    -   `pszArgumentOne`, `hPipe` -- use Hungarian notation for argument and variables

 -   Horizontal spacing -- maintain at least decent amount of horizontal spacing, such as e.g. add obligatory space after `if` or before `{` in C, and similar in other languages.
 Whether to also use spaces within expressions, such as (x\*2+5) vs. (x \* 2 + 5) is left to the developer's judgment.
 Do not put spaces immediately after and before the brackets in expressions, so avoid constructs like this: `if ( condition )` and use `if (condition)` instead.